mozilla-l10n/documentation/products/appstores/new_release_android.md

 * Copy strings from `fx_android/whatsnew/android_47_beta.lang` to `fx_android/whatsnew/android_47.lang`.
 * Track the files in both Langchecker and Stores apps.

-Notes on the following instructions:
-* `$` is not part of the command, it just indicates the terminal prompt.

-If you’re using the l10n-drivers virtual machine:
-* You should be able to run `lang_update` and other commands directly without the full path.
-If you’re not, you should use the full path to `langchecker/app/scripts` for your system.
-* There are clones of **langchecker** and **stores_l10n** in `~/mozilla/git/`, and a clone of the l10n repository in `~/mozilla/repositories/appstores`.
+This document assumes that you have set up the system as explained in [this document](/config/setup_l10ndrivers_vm.md), so aliases like `lang_update` are available, repositories are already cloned in `~/mozilla/repositories`, Atom is available and includes the syntax highlighter for LANG files.

-* Remember to run `gitup` before you do anything.
-If you run the command in the middle of the work, remember to go back to the branch (it will checkout `master` for all repositories).
+**IMPORTANT:** Remember to run `gitup` before you do anything.
+If you run the command in the middle of the work, don’t forget to go back to the branch (it will checkout `master` for all repositories).

-If you’re not using the l10n-drivers VM, you should adapt paths to your system.

 ## Create the new .lang files for Beta and Release
 For all changes you need to create branches and then open pull requests.